Perseverance key for San Marcos boys basketball in standout season

 Gumbs’ longtime teammate and friend Malik Presley had a health scare of his own before the season.
 Presley had a ruptured appendix which left him in the hospital for days but was still ready for the start of the season.

-“That was the first thing I asked was if I could play and how soon can I be back,” said San Marcos Senior Forward Malik Presley about his reaction to the injury.
+“That was the first thing I asked was if I could play and how soon can I be back,” said Presley about his reaction to the injury.
 “My coach, my teammates, my family and the whole community of San Marcos, they did a great job supporting me and keeping my spirit high.”

 Presley remains uncommitted but has offers from Texas, Houston, Arizona State and others.
 Gumbs will remain in San Marcos to play with Texas State at the next level.